-How do you hire a digital marketing agency who will focus on growing your brand and your sales?
-For this job, we don’t need Don Draper and we definitely don’t need Nathan Barley.
+How do you hire a digital marketing agency to focus on growing your brand and sales?
+For this job, we don’t need Don Draper, and we definitely don’t need Nathan Barley.
 What we need is a plan.

-The appeal of traditional marketing has waned for brands in the last decade, and particularly those in B2B.
-With the inexorable rise of new media channels, platforms and devices, consumer attention has been fatally fragmented.
-In one sense, it’s no wonder that brands hungry for an audience have found themselves dealing with multiple agencies, chasing the latest Martech sensation or migrating to new channels in search of traction.
+The appeal of traditional marketing has waned for brands in the last decade, particularly those in B2B.
+Consumer attention has been fatally fragmented with the inexorable rise of new media channels, platforms and devices.
+In one sense, it’s no wonder that brands hungry for an audience have dealt with multiple agencies, chasing the latest Martech sensation or migrating to new channels in search of traction.

 Too often, though, these experiments have ended in failure.

 Remember the fictional Shoreditch influencer Nathan Barley - the “Self-facilitating media node”?
 Charlie Booker’s monstrous creation cycling through Shoreditch on a tiny bike with a Jawbone in each ear and a ludicrous hat?
 He was one of the Hipster tech creatives “babbling into hand-held twit machines” during the 90s.
 The ultimate charlatan.

 Well, Nathan is alive and well and still selling us services we don’t need on platforms we’ve never heard of - because ‘it’s the future’, and sometimes we just don’t know what else to do.

 Many B2B brands are in need of help with their marketing but have long since turned away from traditional agencies that don’t get digital.
 But faced with an ever-fragmenting list of digital services, they're increasingly looking for a single agency to manage the load.